Premature Labour and Birth

 Transfer to other units

-Transferring to other units is quite common for premature births.
-There are different levels of Neonatal Unit at different hospitals, so if your baby is particularly early or has complex medical needs, you may need to be transferred to a hospital with a higher-level Neonatal Unit.
+There are different levels of Neonatal Units at different hospitals.
+If your baby is early or has complex medical needs, you may need a hospital with a higher-level Neonatal Unit.

 Read more